isomerpages/nlb-discovereads/_events/bookbugsx/2j-events.md

 <img src="/images/events/bookbugsx/Pop-up Banner v2.png" alt="Book Bugs Pop-up Event" style="width: 100%">

 The March Book Bugs: Explorers of Stories Past Pop-up Event is now over.
 Keep an eye out for more pop-up events in future to redeem other exclusive Book Bugs tokens!
-Here are some images of how our Explorers unleashed their creativity for the Pop-up redempiton booths.
+Here is a glimpse of how our Explorers unleashed their creativity at the redemption booths.

 <img src="/images/events/bookbugsx/BBX Mar Pop-up Collage.png" alt="Book Bugs Pop-up Event Collage" style="width: 100%">